Northern Sound System: Programs and facilities

-NSS has offered programs, courses or workshops in various skills, including DJ, hip hop music, youth choir, gaming and animation; songwriting and music production.
+NSS has offered programs, courses or workshops in various skills, including DJing, hip hop music, youth choir, gaming, animation, songwriting, and music production.
 Some of the programs are run as after-school programs.
-One of the lead music educators at the centre is member of synth-pop band Heaps Good Friends, Nick O'Connor.
+One of the lead music educators at the centre as of 2021 is member of synth-pop band Heaps Good Friends, Nick O'Connor.
+It has evolved over the years to include the teaching of technical skills, and also teaches sound engineering, lighting, event production, photography, and digital content creation.

 It includes recording studios, a live music venue accommodating around 400 people, spaces for rehearsal, and provides opportunities for young people to develop their musical talents and connect with people in the music industry and audiences.
 It also has facilities for live broadcasts, and caters for the creation of content for podcasts, YouTube, radio programs, and Twitch streaming.

 Events and collaborations

 In 2016, a video projection of young musicians from NSS was shown at the Zimbardo Centre in Katowice, Poland, as part of the as part of the zDOLNE PODZIEMIE festival.
 The collaboration came about through Adelaide and Katowice both being UNESCO Cities of Music.

 In December 2020, a project called Pixelated North was launched, which involved the creation of NSS within the videogame Minecraft by young people at NSS.

+In 2026, a new project called "Next Wave: Building Creative Careers" partners young musicians with videographers and photographers, who provide them with a music video as well as mentorship.

+As part of the 2026 Adelaide Fringe in February through March, NSS is holding performances at its location and the Launch Pad skate park.